-She was born on July 8th 1807 and married George Lings in December 1839, the latter at one time shoemaker of South Street and then colliery agent/manager at his home village of West Hallam.
-After the death of husband George in February 1872 Mary returned to Albion House in Burr Lane where she died in October 1893.
+She was born on July 8th 1807 and married George Lings on December 8th 1839; the latter at one time was a shoemaker of South Street and then colliery agent/manager at his home village of West Hallam.
+After the death of husband George on February 12th 1872 Mary returned from West Hallam to Albion House in Burr Lane where she died on October 18th 1893.

 Adeline recalls that son “William succeeded his father “.
-He was born on August 29th 1809 and married on Christmas Day of 1836 and initially lived in Bath Street as a framesmith. (see below)
+He was born on August 29th 1809 and married on Christmas Day of 1836, initially living in Bath Street as a framesmith. (see below)

 Francis junior was the next-born, on December 17th 1811.
-He married Eliza Meakin, eldest child of Thomas, glazier and plumber, and Ann (nee Phillips) in April 1838 (We met ‘Old Mr. Meakin’ and his family lived further up East Street towards the Market Place ).
+He married Eliza Meakin, eldest child of Thomas, glazier and plumber, and Ann (nee Phillips) on April 18th 1838 (‘Old Mr. Meakin’ and his family lived further up East Street towards the Market Place ).

-They lived in Albion Place/Burr Lane before moving to Nottingham in the later 1850’s.
+Francis and Eliza lived in Albion Place/Burr Lane before moving to Nottingham in the later 1850’s.
 And until 1867 their eldest son John was book-keeper for the firm, then called Messrs.
 Ball & Wilkins.
-Before he left for Nottingham the workmen of the firm met with him at the Wine Vaults and presented a leaving present – a silver cup — the presentation being made by John’s great uncle Thomas Ball senior, the oldest workman on the firm and brother of Francis senior (see West Side Cottages).
+Before he left for Nottingham the workmen of the firm met with him at the Wine Vaults and presented a leaving present – a silver cup — the presentation being made by John’s great uncle Thomas Ball senior, the oldest workman on the firm and brother of Francis senior.